 Flash Gordon was no one’s idea of a hit: intended to capitalize on the success of Star Wars but drowning in its opulent kitsch and barely making its budget back upon initial release.
 That kitsch provided it with a ton of staying power, however, and today it’s earned its status as a celebrated cult classic.
 (Thank you Freddie Mercury.)
 Flash Gordon opened today in 1980.

-Good Will Hunting was released almost 20 years ago.
-Equally hard to believe that it scored its two writers (and co-stars) Matt Damon and Ben Affleck a shared screenwriting Oscar, and launched them into the stratosphere of superstardom that neither has yet to vacate.
+Good Will Hunting scored its two writers (and co-stars) Matt Damon and Ben Affleck a shared screenwriting Oscar, and launched them into the stratosphere of superstardom that neither has yet to vacate.
 (Affleck’s also proven himself a talented director, though Damon does much better at keeping out of the tabloids.)
 The film also scored an acting Oscar for the late Robin Williams, whose straight dramatic term reminded the Academy that he could do more than be funny.
 The film opened today in 1997.

 Ten years later, another Best Screenplay winner hit theaters: Juno, a very funny (and insightful) look at teen pregnancy and the pressures of adulthood.
 It handles a tough issue with delicacy and insight, while also providing a showcase for some very talented character actors (including Allison Janney, JK Simmons and Jason Bateman).
-Ellen Page is the straw that stirs the drink, and the diminutive actress scored an Oscar nomination of her own for her performance as the title character.
-(Dear Hollywood, please get the hell over your homophobia and give this woman more work.)
+Ellen Page is the straw that stirs the drink however, and the diminutive actress scored an Oscar nomination of her own for her performance as the title character.
+(Dear Hollywood, please get the hell over your homophobia and give this woman more work.
+She’s amazing.)
 Juno opened today in 2007.